 What’s luring these employers?
 Presumably, beautiful scenery and a high standard of living (Douglas County was ranked #4 in the nation for “Quality of Life” by American City Business Journals in May 2004).
 Douglas County schools are also generally highly ranked among Colorado school districts, making Douglas County an ideal choice for families.

-If you’re interested in exploring your new home options in Douglas County, browse any of Richmond American’s communities in the cities below:
+If you’re interested in exploring your new home options in Douglas County, check out Richmond American communities in the area.